-This course deals with the importance of opportunity recognition in the process of new venture creation.
-It begins with establishing the connection between the strategic potential of a business and the quality of the idea.
-It covers processes of creative thinking and many techniques that can be used.
-The use of environmental and industry analysis are explored as well as the emergence of new technologies and markets.
-Opportunity recognition is expanded from new greenfield ideas to opportunities to acquire existing companies, mergers and acquisitions, restructuring and turnaround.
-The course consists of seminars, workshops, cases, role playing and visiting speakers.
+This course deals with the importance of Opportunity Recognition in the process of New Venture Creation.
+It begins with an exploration of sources of ideas and the use of creative thinking techniques, environmental scanning, industry analysis and the emergence of new technologies and markets in identifying ideas.
+The difference between ideas and opportunities is explored and the relationship between the quality of the idea and the strategic potential of the business is established.
+Opportunity Recognition is not confined to a new green-field start-up.
+It includes opportunities to acquire existing businesses, mergers and acquisitions, restructuring, licensing and franchising.
+The course includes seminars, workshops, cases, role-playing and visiting speakers.

-BMGT P770 New Venture Planning
+New Venture Planning

-This covers all the steps in preparing a business plan from what it is to assessing feasibility and preparing all elements of the plan including: getting the strategy right, the marketing plan, operations, plan, team and organisation, financial plan.
-The latter part of the course deals with the launch and early stage problems, consolidation, growth and achieval.
-The course is based on lectures, discussion and case studies.
+This course deals with the theory and practice of New Venture Planning and includes the perspective of the entrepreneur and those who support new businesses and provide capital.
+It covers all the steps involved in preparing a business plan from the assessment of feasibility to the detailed content of the plan, which includes getting the strategy and business model right, the marketing plan, the operations plan the management team, organisation and people plan, and the financial plan.
+The final sessions of the course deal with the launch and early stage problems, consolidation, growth and renewal.
+The course is based on seminars, cases, projects and visiting speakers.

-BMGT P771 The Financing of New Ventures
+The Financing of New Ventures

-This course begins with approaches to identifying the amount of finance needed to start different types of businesses.
-It deals with company valuations and the valuation of IP and technology.
-It discusses the various sources of finance available with particular emphasis on informal venture capital and venture capital from specialist VC firms.
-Finally, it addresses the issue of negotiating with suppliers of finance and the structuring of deals
+This course deals with the theory and practice of New Venture Finance.
+The course begins with approaches to identifying the amount of finance needed to start a business.
+It deals with the valuation of early stage businesses including the valuation of technology and intellectual property.
+It discusses the various sources of finance available to entrepreneurs with particular emphasis on informal venture capital and venture capital from specialist VC firms.
+It addresses the issues of structuring and negotiating deals and evaluating alternative term sheets from the perspective of the entrepreneur and the supplier of finance.
+Finally it explores the alternative routes to harvesting an investment and the relative merits of trade sales and independent public offerings.
+The course will include seminars, cases, visiting entrepreneurs and suppliers of capital.

-BMGT P772 Managing Growth
+Managing Growth

 This course focuses on managing the growth process in higher technology firms.
-It begins with the identification of the opportunity for growth, discusses alternative paths to growth, the importance of having a good business model, crossing the chasm, going international, building the management team and internal capabilities and financing growth.
+It begins with the identification of the opportunity for growth, discusses alternative paths to growth, the importance of having a good business model, coping with the barriers to growth, crossing the chasm, going international, building the management team and internal capabilities and financing growth.
 Specific attention is paid to the importance of acquisitions, joint ventures and partnership agreements in achieving growth.
+The course will include seminars, cases, workshops and visiting speakers.

-BMGT P773 Corporate Venturing
+Corporate Venturing